Sign up to our mailing list to discover the future of beauty and wellness.

 Gotu kola works by increasing the number of dendrite branches and axons in the brain, thereby promoting new channels of communication in the brain and allowing for a more efficient flow of information from body to brain and back again.

 Gotu kola has been shown to reduce anxiety and stress in humans and animals.
 In a 2016 study, mice were deprived of sleep in order to elicit a stress response before being treated with gotu kola.
-Mice that were given a supplementary dose of gotu kola for five consecutive days displayed a significant reduction in anxiety-like behavior, and their oxidative stress levels decreased.
+Mice that were given a supplementary dose of gotu kola for five consecutive days displayed a significant reduction in anxiety-like behaviour, and their oxidative stress levels decreased.

 Gotu kola can also help ease symptoms of depression.
 In one study, participants with generalised anxiety disorder (GAD) who supplemented with gotu kola for 14 days reported fewer feelings of stress, anxiety, and depression at the end of the study.